Warning: these pages are currently being updated for 2015–16

 Written papers may be set on selected modules.
 Test questions are marked according to a marking scheme and solution notes that are made available to the course examiners and agreed in advance of the test.
 Test papers will indicate the assignment of marks to each question and each component of a question.
 Students taking modules in which a ‘take home test’ test is set will be required to sign an undertaking that the work will be their own and not completed in collaboration with any other person.

-Formal notices of the schedule and format of written and take-home tests will be sent electronically to all students and posted in the MPhil and Part III Retreat Room and the teaching laboratory SW02 at the end November (for Michaelmas modules) and early March (Lent modules).
+Formal notices of the schedule and format of written and take-home tests will be sent electronically to all students and posted in the MPhil and Part III Practical Laboratory SW02 at the end of November (for Michaelmas modules) and early March (Lent modules).
 Written and take-home tests are, in general, set during the first week of following term.
 Written tests are no longer than two hours’ long and reading time is provided; students are generally given between 48 and 72 hours to complete take-home tests.
 For modules where assessment is by coursework alone, the deadlines are, usually, also set for the first week of the following term.

 Students are recommended to use the ‘study weeks’ immediately after and immediately before the Cambridge full terms to revise for the tests and to complete coursework.